Marine Corps Baseball

 If the locals needed to be taught the game it was a thing of beauty, seeing a Marine or Sailor showing a young kid how to play baseball.

-The spirit of America and every American's fighting spirit is founded and enbraced by tough competition.
+The spirit of America and every American's fighting spirit is founded and embraced by tough competition.

 It is no mystery in the annals of our Marine Corps baseball history which parts of our world have become leading proponents and contending champions of baseball supremacy.
 The Marine Corps landed and took the Marines into all the Latin American soils way yonder many moons and ocean waves ago.